Our review of the Chilean film ' The Mysterious Gaze of the Flamingo' by Diego Céspedes.

 Gazes (and the lack of the gaze) are tremendously important in the somewhat fussy but empathetic film by the Chilean Diego Céspedes, 'The Mysterious Gaze of the Flamingo' (winner of the Un Certain Regard prize at the 2025 Cannes Film Festival).

-Yet the film is the story of the 12-year-old, Lidia (the gutsy Tamara Cortés).
+Yet the film is the story of the 12-year-old, Lidia (the gutsy Tamara Cortés, serving admirably as an anchor to the film's narrative threads).
 Abandoned by her mother in the middle-of-the-nowhere queer canteen, she's being taken care of by the beautiful and caring (but sometimes reckless) Flamenco (Matías Catalán).
-In an almost Almodovarian fashion, Flamenco (an HIV-positive person )has love troubles of her own -with her violent and hopeless gay macho lover, Yovani (Pedro Muñoz).
-Throughout the film, Lidia needs to navigate the space between mute hatred, expressed violence, and definite care, and learn to choose the appropriate response for each occasion.
+In an almost Almodovarian fashion, Flamenco (an HIV-positive person) has love troubles of her own.
+Her violent and hopeless gay macho lover, Yovani (Pedro Muñoz), still becomes the catalyst for the film's narrative arcs.
+Throughout the film, Lidia needs to navigate the space between muted hatred, expressed violence, and unabashed care, and learn to choose the appropriate response for each occasion.

-Diego Céspedes navigates the narrative and visual space as an opportunity for life lessons: group violence is showcased from the start (the bullying Lidia has to endure in the lake, a source of crime), yet it is presented as part of everyday life in the desert, where all characters operate.
+Diego Céspedes' film uses its coming-of-age trope (and lessons to be learned) to navigate the narrative and visual space as a matter of course.
+Group violence is showcased from the start (the bullying Lidia endures at the lake, an almost perennial source of crime), yet it is presented as part of everyday life in the desert, where all characters operate.
 His emotive feel (in all kinds of sounds, gazes, and breaths) never loses its grip, even though the narrative tension falters after the first (dramatic) third of the film.
-A highly effective lake scene, entirely shot as a wide shot (which brings to mind similar themes in Laughton's 'The Night of the Hunter'), is followed by a post-grief narrative focus that doesn't fully stand up to the film's previous, highly charged part.
+A highly effective lake scene, entirely shot as a wide shot (which evokes similar themes in Charles Laughton's 'The Night of the Hunter'), is followed by a post-grief narrative focus that doesn't fully stand up to the film's earlier, highly charged section.

 That said, 'The Mysterious Gaze of the Flamingo' plays with the nuances, being more of a Joshua Logan mildly adventurous, mildly meditative 'Bus Stop'or 'Picnic' film than a full melodrama.
 The saloon atmosphere in the queer canteen (even with its pageant) still feels ingrained (and rightly so) in its American soil, with queer queens enjoying their moment of fame.
-At the same time, Lidia somehow disappears from the narrative, living her own sweet (but rather perfunctory) romance, and more queer characters (all with animal names) are here on display.
+More queer characters (self-named transvestites here) get more screen time to tell their own origin stories.
+At the same time, Lidia somehow disappears from the narrative, living her own, well-made (but rather perfunctory) romance.
+Progressively, the queer canteen group scenes take a life of their own, away from Lidia's POV: the blindfolded dance scene is handled masterfully in its tone from violence to tenderness, and showcases much of the moral atmosphere the film wants to convey.

 Vassilis Kroustallis